connext/ethglobal-guides/bridges.md

 The main entrypoint for interacting with the Connext protocol is `xcall`.
 This method kicks off a crosschain interaction, and all the user has to do is wait for it to complete on the destination chain.
 There are *no required user interactions past this transaction*!

 Subgraphs are available to track the progress of all in-flight transactions.

+ > If you are interested in becoming elligible for our [EthGlobal `xcall` pool bounty](https://www.notion.so/connext/Connext-Hacker-Kit-febb25e70b6c4596a57a1e05b6df4b19#e6240c491e17496cb7cd02e3d40daf09) make sure to follow this simple [quickstart tutorial](https://docs.connext.network/developers/sdk/sdk-quickstart) to submit your first `xcall`!

 ### Usage